-If you’re looking for an in-ear headphone for under $100 (£70 or AU$150), you have a lot of choices.
-There are tons of earbuds that sound great, but usually have a fatal flaw, whether it’s less-than-stellar build quality, incompatibility between devices or they simply don’t fit your ears right.
-It’s hard to find a pair of headphones that hit all of these points without breaking the bank.
+If you're in the market for a pair of in-ear headphones that are under $100 (£70 or AU$150), you've got a lot to choose from.
+There are tons of earbuds that sound great, but many at that low price usually have a fatal flaw, whether it’s less-than-stellar build quality, incompatibility between devices or they simply don’t fit your ears well enough to be comfortable.
+We've found it’s hard to find a pair of headphones that tick all of the boxes without breaking the bank.

-Enter the 1MORE Triple Driver In-Ear Headphones.
+But all that changed with the 1MORE Triple Driver In-Ear Headphones, which we consider among the best cheap headphones right now.
 If you haven’t heard of 1MORE, listen up because it’s a company that deserves to be on your radar.

-1MORE offers a range of in-ear headphones but the stand out of the bunch are the Triple Driver in-ear headphones.
-We spent the last few weeks with them and were blown away at how much they offered at the price range.
+1MORE offers a range of over-ear and in-ear headphones, but the stand out of the bunch are the Triple Driver in-ear headphones.
+We spent the last few weeks with them and were blown away at how much they offered at the price range, easily rivalling some of the very best headphones.

 The 1MORE Triple Driver in-ear headphones feature a handsome design that is subtle yet stands out when you get your hands on them.